 just by the King Charles The Martyr Church (south-west)

 looking west, the Grom Brook county boundary is seen and the above stone is located, where the red X is shown, at the point that the brook turns south.
 The ancient Grom Brook boundary, now underground, flows west up to the point by the church where it makes a sharp southerly turn.
-On the map below from 1910, the county boundary is picked out in orange dots.
+On the map below form 1910, the county boundary is picked out in orange dots.

 Thanks to Sussex Flag for these illustrations and details.